xingt-tang/xingt-tang.github.io/_news/aaai_paper.md

 inline: true
 ---

-One paper about TTA is accpeted by AAAI 2026.
+One paper about Test-time Adaptation is accpeted by AAAI 2026.